 Students entering the program with solid high school backgrounds in physics, chemistry and pre-calculus mathematics can expect to complete the program in two years.
 Students who need to pick up any pre-calculus mathematics after their arrival on campus should expect to spend more than two years in the program.

-Associate of Science with a major emphasis in Pre-Engineering
+Associate of Science with a major emphasis in Engineering Transfer

-See the graduation requirements for the Associate of Science degree.
-The mathematics and physical science requirements are met by the listed major
+General Education Requirements34 See the graduation requirements for the Associate of Science degree.

+The mathematics and physical science requirements are met by the listed major requirements

-Major Requirements.....60\
+Major Requirements......68